CloudCannon/documentation/_hosting/pretty-urls.md

 1. Create a folder called `about` in the root directory of your site
 2. Add the about page to the folder and name it `index.html`
 3. Access your page at `/about/` or `http://example.org/about/`

+Jekyll sites should use [permalinks](https://jekyllrb.com/docs/permalinks/), making this process more manageable.
+{: .info}